DNA Appliance vs Splint Therapy and Night Guards?

 Corrective therapy such as the DNA is preferable to splint therapy, but there are some situations where conventional splint treatment may be more practical and appropriate.

-Splint Therapy is best treatment for TMJ when:
+Splint Therapy is the best treatment for TMJ when:

 - There are bridged, connected or splinted teeth that go around the front of the mouth.
 For example, an implant bridge that spans all the upper front teeth.

 - A patient who has large numbers of implants vs natural teeth.
 And when a lot of teeth are missing.

 - There are lots of bridged or connected teeth in general

 - when there is a lot of TMJ joint soreness and muscle tension that has been around for a long time.
-It this case, the splint treatment should precede any definitive DNA therapy.
+In this case, the splint treatment should precede any definitive DNA therapy.

 in most other situations except when there are many missing teeth.
 Improving the size and shape of the jaws and balancing the bite is stimulated by putting small amounts or pressure on teeth and the jaw bones.
 Without teeth, it becomes very difficult to put pressure on teeth to grow bone.
 Other appliance do exist such as the ALF appliance and the Homeoblock appliance (both examples of dental orthopedic appliances).

 Much of bone growth during DNA therapy is grown at the connections between the right and left palatal bones.
 If bridges span around the front teeth, it is impossible to put pressure in the right direction to get the jaws to grow properly.
 It cases were there are bridged teeth, sometimes the bridges can be sectioned and later re-done or replaced with implants when corrective temporomandibular treatment is complete.